sparkbox/SB-Media/README.md

 }
 ```

-Pretty simple, the generated css is below.
+The generated max-width css is below.

 **no-mq.css**
 ```css